 "And when he had opened the third seal, I heard the third beast say, Come and see.
 And I beheld, and lo a black horse; and he that sat on him had a pair of balances in his hand.
 And I heard a voice in the midst of the four beasts say, A measure of wheat for a penny, and three measures of barley for a penny; and see thou hurt not the oil and the wine" (Rev. 6:5-6).

 When he opened the third seal (sun seal pulled off crescent "underneath" by Aries' hoof), the third beast (Aquarius -- the tax gatherer who pours out wine and oil) said, Come.
 A BLACK horse (Sagittarius at night or during solar eclipse; BLACK symbolizes FAMINE -- Lam.
 5:10; DEPRESSION -- Job 30:25-31, MOURNING -- Lam 4:8; NO RAIN -- Jer.
 14:1-6) and the rider (Roman augustus; Scorpio since "I will chastise you with scorpions" -- oppressive tax -- 1 Ki.
 12:14) had a pair of balances in his hand (the bow-balances of Sagittarius holding lunar and solar trays suspended by the bow strings making scales; Libra; scales indicating FAMINE -- Ez.
 4:16; As Jesus said, "there shall be FAMINES" -- Matt.
 24:7) (6:5).
 And a voice (decree of Senate -- cp.
 Ex.
 4:8; Ezra 1:1) ... said, A MEASURE of wheat (about one QUART) for a penny (daily wage in Roman times) (Matt.
-20:1-16 -- "He agreed with the laborers for a PENNY a DAY"), and three measures of barley for a penny; and don't be unjust (when collecting taxes) regarding oil and wine (heavy taxation leads to scarcity) (Caracalla, Macrinus, Elagabalus & Severus = 3rd Seal: 211 to 235 A.D. -- a "severe" era pictured by an empty Crater cup, a scavenging crow named Corvus, and a Virgin gleaning grain) (6:6).
+20:1-16 -- "He agreed with the laborers for a PENNY a DAY"; The denarius was the daily pay of a soldier [Tacitus Annals 1:17]), and three measures of barley for a penny; and don't be unjust (when collecting taxes) regarding oil and wine (heavy taxation leads to scarcity) (Caracalla, Macrinus, Elagabalus & Severus = 3rd Seal: 211 to 235 A.D. -- a "severe" era pictured by an empty Crater cup, a scavenging crow named Corvus, and a Virgin gleaning grain) (6:6).

 Bread eaten by weight is a sign of SCARCITY.
 The balances were a common symbol in Rome for justice (cp Job 31:6) and commerce and hence were often a badge of the emperor or provincial governors as seen on Roman coins.
 The rider is a tax-gatherer.
 What caused this economic depression and famine?
 Gibbon says of this period, "The animating health and vigor (of the Roman state) was fled; the industry of the people was discouraged by a long series of OPPRESSIONS," and the financial oppression was "a noxious weed of luxurious growth, DARKENING the Roman world with its deadly SHADE" (cp.
 Hos.
 12:7).
 And "the general FAMINE, which (soon after Philip's death) befell the empire, was the inevitable consequence of the RAPINE and OPPRESSION, which extirpated the produce (wheat and barley) of the present, and the hope of future harvests."
 The HEAVY TAXATION was the result of reckless extravagance in the reigns of Caracalla and Elagabalus -- dissolute emperors -- who for ten years exhausted the resources of the Empire in supporting the army.
 TAXES to support the armies, the court and the capital city, could be paid either in money or the equivalent value of produce such as wheat, wine and oil.
 Roman TAXATION by this official tax gatherer caused black DEPRESSION.
 There was EXCESSIVE TAXATION from 200 to 250 A.D.
 It wasn't just a local phenomenon.
 In 212 A.D., the Emperor Caracalla issued his famous decree extending the "privilege" of Roman citizenship to all free men within the Empire.
 Such a "favor" carried with it MORE TAXES.
 This TAXATION to maintain the armies, coupled with the EXTRAVAGANT administration of the Empire, proved to be so burdensome that AGRICULTURE was RUINED, and fertile provinces were LEFT UNCULTIVATED in desolation, ECONOMIC DEPRESSION and gloom.
 TAXATION was brought to such a pitch that vast tracts of country went OUT of CULTIVATION -- the tiller of soil feeling NO ENCOURAGEMENT to RAISE CROPS merely to hand over to the revenue officer.
 The extent of the crushing taxation may be gathered from the fact that when a new government took over, taxes were instantly reduced to one thirtieth part of what they were during the reigns of Caracalla and Elagabalus.
 Alexander Severus came to the throne after the assassination of Elagabalus, and he complied with the Senate's voice "not to be unjust" with regard to wine and oil.
 In addition, although wheat should be at FAMINE prices owing to the FISCAL EXTORTIONS of the first part of the seal, prices were lowered instead.
 The prices given for wheat ("one measure for a penny") and barley ("three measures for a penny") enable us to date the prophecy since they are the exact market prices during the reign of Alexander Severus (222-235 A.D.) who frequently said, "Do as you would be done by."
 The command should be translated "and see thou BE NOT UNJUST with regard to the oil and the wine,"-- that is, when collecting taxes, take only the FAIR EQUIVALENT in PRODUCE.
 Wine and oil had been HEAVILY TAXED.
 Severus lowered the taxes, reduced the price of provisions, and the interest on money.
 But all his efforts to change the color of the horse were inadequate.
 The previous evils were too deeply planted to be removed in a short time, and the spoiled army became discontented with the economy of Severus who called the revenue collectors "ROBBERS of the provinces."